yiisoft/config/README.md

 - Scans installed packages for `config-plugin` extra option in their `composer.json`.
 - Copies missing config files into the project `configs`.
-- Writes build plan into `/config/packages/package_options.php`.
+- Writes a merge plan into `/config/packages/merge_plan.php`.
+It includes configuration from each package `composer.json`.

 In the application entry point, usually `index.php`, we create an instance of config loader and require a configuration we need: